 From the start of the COVID pandemic in 2020 through 2022, the district's comprehensive planning process was placed on hold due to operational needs and staffing changes unrelated to the pandemic.
-The district will reengage in the comprehensive planning process in 2023 with a focus on completion of the community risk assessment, standard of coverage and community risk reduction plan, and revision of the district's strategic plan.
-Once these initiatives have been completed district staff will review prior work on the fire and emergency services self-assessment and update this document to address the changes from the 9th to the 10th edition of the Commission on Fire Accreditation Fire and Emergency Services Self-Assessment Model (CFAI, 2021).
+The district will reengage in the comprehensive planning process in 2024 with a focus on completion of the community risk assessment, standard of coverage and community risk reduction plan, and revision of the district's strategic plan.